 Because of it is home to so many major interstates, highways and surface streets, Fulton County residents are vulnerable to being victims in tractor trailer accidents and auto accidents.
 With its interstate layout and accompanying intersections, traffic lights and cross streets, Fulton County cities and unincorporated areas can be very dangerous.

 If you have been seriously injured in a car wreck, motorcycle accident, boating mishap or tractor-trailer accident near Atlanta, Georgia or in Fulton County, please call Charles Scholle.
-He has an office near the Perimeter on Glenlake Parkway, in Buckhead and in Duluth, and he serves clients throughout Metro Atlanta and the state of Georgia.
+He has an office near the Perimeter on Glenlake Parkway, in Midtown and in Duluth, and he serves clients throughout Metro Atlanta and the state of Georgia.
 To talk more about your case at a free, confidential consultation, please contact the firm online, email, or call 866-972-5287 or, in Fulton County, 770-717-5100.

 Atlanta Police Department 404-546-2374